-- bite his or her cheek or tongue
+- bite your cheek or tongue

-- lose control of bladder and/or bowels
+- lose control of your bladder or bowels

 - turn blue in the face

 Before the seizure begins, you may have odd changes in:

 You may see images that aren’t really there, or hallucinate, have a tingling sensation, or feel disoriented.
 This experience before the seizure is known as an aura.

 After the seizure, you may have no memory of the event.
 You may feel normal again, or you may experience:

 - Todd’s paralysis, which is a temporary weakness on one side of the body

 - a change in the structure of your brain

 - an infections of the brain, such as meningitis or encephalitis